phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

   def render("400.json", %{reason: reason}) do
     message = case reason do
-                "User not found" -> "User not found"
+                "User not found" -> "User not found."
                 _ -> "I'm afraid I can't do that, Dave" end
     %{errors: message}